 All residents selected for this program must be a graduate of an LCME accredited medical school, AOA accredited Osteopathic Medical School, possess verified credentials from the Educational Commission for Foreign Medical Graduates or have completed a Fifth Pathway program provided by an LCME accredited medical school.

-Applications to our core residency program must be submitted through the Electronic Residency Application System (ERAS).
-For our applicants to the Critical Care Fellowship and Pain Management Fellowship programs, or for our applicants who cannot obtain access to ERAS, an application is available for download from our residency description website (www.anest.ufl.edu).
+Applications to our residency program must be submitted through the Electronic Residency Application System (ERAS).
 In addition to the application, we require three letters of recommendation (one of which may be the Dean’s Letter of Evaluation), a personal statement, and a current curriculum vitae.
-Applicants for all programs must have passed Part 1 of the USMLE prior to initial application.
+Applicants must have passed Part 1 of the USMLE prior to initial application.
 All successful applicants to the program must also pass USMLE Part 2 prior to beginning training at the University of Florida.
 Failure to do so renders the applicant ineligible to train at the University of Florida Department of Anesthesiology.

 All PGY-1 level and first specialty PGY-2 level residents will be chosen via the National Resident Matching Program.
 Residents may also be chosen after completing training in another specialty or after military service as a physician, but these residents will generally be selected outside the matching program.
-Conduct of both the applicants and of this program or its representatives will be governed by the current rules of the National Resident Matching Program.
-All Fellows for both the Critical Care Medicine Program and for the Pain Management Program will be chosen by the appropriate program director following receipt of a completed application and completion of a personal interview.
+Conduct of both the applicants and of this program and its representatives will be governed by the current rules of the National Resident Matching Program.

-A sample contract for training in the Department of Anesthesiology is provided to you by using this link in order that you may better understand your obligations and the obligations of the Department of Anesthesiology should you be selected for training.
+A sample contract for training in the Department of Anesthesiology is provided so that you may better understand your obligations and the obligations of the Department of Anesthesiology should you be selected for training.
 In the case of residents selected through the NRMP, contracts will be mailed to all matched applicants within one week of the release of match results.
 All NRMP matched applicants are expected to sign and return a copy of the contract within one week of receipt.
-If circumstances change and a successful matched applicant no longer desires training at the University of Florida, he / she must obtain a written release from the program director (Dr. Martin) releasing him /her from all obligations incurred by participation in the matching program.
+If circumstances change and a successful matched applicant no longer desires training at the University of Florida, he/she must obtain a written release from the program director (Dr. Martin) releasing him/her from all obligations incurred by participation in the matching program.
 There is no guarantee that such a release will be given, and if the release is not given, the applicant will be expected to begin training at the expected time (July 1).
 In general, however, release will be given for legitimate reasons.